Arrival Information for Fall

 Getting to Emporia from the Airport at Kansas City

-We recommend students to book flights to Kansas City International Airport (MCI) and arrive on January 10 (for Spring 2018 enrollment) if you want to use the airport pick-up services organized by our office.
+We recommend students to book flights to Kansas City International Airport (MCI) and arrive on August 13 (for Fall 2018 enrollment) if you want to use the airport pick-up services organized by our office.
 There will be ESU representatives to greet students and guide them to transportation during this scheduled arrival day.
-Pick-up schedules are 12:00 and 15:00.
+Pick-up schedules are 12:00, 15:00 and 18:00.
 The cost of transportation is $35 dollars one-way per person.
 Please come prepared to pay in cash.

 You will need to complete the travel and housing information form listed on the pre-arrival orientation module at least two weeks prior to your arrival date.
 It is a good idea to let us know your travel arrangements as soon as possible so we can prepare accordingly.

-Orientation will start January 11 and end January 16.
-Classes will start on January 17, 2018.
+Orientation will start August 14.
+Classes will start on Monday, August 20, 2018.

 Do not underestimate the amount of money needed.
 Do not carry large amounts of cash with you.
 Obtain a bankcard to withdraw cash from an automatic teller machine (ATM) or bring your money in the form of traveler's checks.
 You may also choose to have your money electronically wired to a local bank in the United States after your arrival.
 Ask us about sending money to ESU with Flywire.
 You should bring enough money to cover your first month's expenses and your first semester's tuition, books, insurance, and the expenses of setting up your housing arrangements.